ndsurgenor/east-street/README.md

 ### Database Model

-The database model was created on the basis of django-allauth handling the creation of authorised users, while the booking model would be coded by myself.
-The relationship between these two tables is a one-to-many by connection of the user_id and contact_id fields i.e. a single user can create many bookings, but each booking can only belong to one user.
+The [database model](https://dbdiagram.io/d/EastSt-65391438ffbf5169f06e8e51) was designed on the basis of django-allauth handling data for authorised users, while the booking model would be coded by myself.
+The diagram below shows the relationship of various tables within the project, but central to this is the relationship between the 'auth_user' and 'booking_sys_booking' tables; specifically, a one-to-many by connection of the user_id and contact_id fields i.e. a single user can create many bookings, but each booking can only belong to one user.

 ![Database](static/images/readme/database-diagram.png)